 Membership Support and Webmaster

 Devi Mueller has been practicing yoga since 2000 and completed her training with the California College of Ayurveda as a Clinical Ayurvedic Specialist in 2003.
 She has an Ayurvedic Healthcare practice in Seal Beach, CA, and has worked closely with the National Ayurvedic Medical Association (NAMA) since 2003.
 In 2007, she was elected to NAMA’s Board and completed two 3-year terms before undertaking the position as the Membership and Marketing Manager from 2013 - 2015.
 She also served as the Conference Manager for most of NAMA’s conferences from 2004 through 2015.

 Devi’s previous experience in the corporate world was as the Director of Network Services for Apria Healthcare.
 Her responsibilities included development of a national network of providers and extensive work as the "super user” for the interface of Apria’s IT system with client organizations’ systems.
 This required detailed work with the various IT teams helping to develop and document working systems to connect their computer systems seamlessly for use by the end users.
 She oversaw and did hands on work with the development teams, the IT testing departments, created documentation for the users, and on-site training to assure the interface worked smoothly for both companies.

-With her background, she is uniquely suited to serve IAYT as the Membership Management Consultant.
+With her background, she is uniquely suited to serve IAYT as the Membership Support and Webmaster.
 In conjunction with the entire IAYT team, she will work to assure that the membership system and online tools function smoothly and serve the IAYT membership in the most efficient way possible.